agilarasu/clashpy/README.md

 ## Installation

-You can install the ClashAPI package using pip:
+You can install the Clashpy package using pip:

 ```bash
 pip install clashpy